Internet censorship in South Korea: Nudity and obscenity

 The Government of South Korea practiced censorship of gay-content websites from 2001 to 2003, through its Information and Communications Ethics Committee (정보통신윤리위원회), an official organ of the Ministry of Information and Communication, under its category of "obscenity and perversion"; for example, it shut down the website ex-zone, a website about gay and lesbian issues, in 2001.
 That practice has since been reversed.

 Since 2008, attempts by anybody to access "indecent Internet sites" featuring unrated games, pornography, gambling, etc., are automatically redirected to a warning page which states "This site is legally blocked by the government regulations."

 Search engines are required to verify age for some keywords deemed inappropriate for minors.
 For such keywords, age verification using a national identity number is required.
 For foreigners, a copy of their passport must be faxed for age verification.
 As of 2008, practically all large search engine companies in South Korea, including foreign-owned companies (e.g. Yahoo!
 Korea), have complied with this legislation.
 In April 2009 when the Communication Commission ordered user verification be put on the system at YouTube, Google Korea blocked video uploading from users whose country setting is Korean.
 In September 2012, Google re-enabled YouTube uploads in Korea following a three-year block.

 On December 21, 2010, the Korea Communications Commission announced that it planned to create guidelines about monitoring Internet content in case of a tense political situation, such as automatically deleting any online anti-government message.

+South Korea's authority still blocks sites related to nudity or obscenity, including porn-sites.
+This is despite the fact that under South Korean law, purchasing, possessing, or viewing pornography is not illegal unless the video or image was filmed or distributed without the consent, or contains minor.
+There is criticism that sites that only deal with pornography that is filmed, produced, and distributed with voluntary consent, and even sites that only deal with cartoon pornography featuring only characters who are 19 or older, or who appear to be such, are subject to blanket blocking.